rickonz/project-sites/docs/_posts/2020-12-10-spotify-time-series.md

 #### **2.3 Model Estimation**
-By computing the AICc value of each candidate models, we get a table of models with each $p$ and $q$ respectively:
+By computing the AICc value of each candidate models, we get a table of models with each p and q respectively:
 ```
      p q      AICc
 [1,] 1 1 -405.0506